Honokaueba/Monday/README.md

 ## Concern

 I don't concern about anything.
-I think in my mind that " just do it", also I think this a good time to challenge myself
+I think in my mind that " just do it", also I think this a good time to challenge myself Somgthing else dgas gi
+A lot of thing to do